hapi-robo/temi-guide/docs/source/basics/07_software-update.rst

 - Launcher OS version
 - Robox OS version

-The robot will be updated in 2 stages and will be require the user's participation in the installation process:
+The robot will be updated in 2 stages and will be require the user's participation in the installation process.

-temi will manually push the **first-stage** software update via OTA_ to the robot.
+First, temi will manually push the **first-stage** software update via OTA_ to the robot.

 .. figure:: assets/images/software-update/confirm-update-pushed.jpg
   :alt: Software Update notifcation when temi manually pushes an update to a specified robot.

   Once the software update has been pushed to the robot, a notification will appear on the robot's screen.
 Select :guilabel:`Download & Install` to proceed with the software update.

-After the software installation is complete, `Check Software Version`_, and notify customer support with the software version numbers. temi will then push the **second-stage** software update via OTA to the robot.
+After the software installation is complete, notify customer support with the software version numbers (see `Check Software Version`_). temi will then push the **second-stage** software update via OTA_ to the robot.
 Repeat the download-installation process again.

-After the software installation is complete, `Check Software Version`_ to make sure it is on the most recent software release.
+After the software installation is complete, `Check Software Version`_ to make sure the robot is on the most recent software release.

 Software Update Unavailable